Baskanbetul/January_6_irmak/hard_file.md

 go swimming
 go on diet
 my secret is .....
-hot to be perfect !
+how to be perfect !